- Compare

 Governance

-Aptos and Arbitrum governance are both coming soon
+Aptos and Arbitrum governance are both on-chain

 Aptos vs Arbitrum Real-Time TPS Chart